-We have found the basement lava flows are high-MgO (mostly >8 wt%), low-TiO2 (0.6-1.1 wt%), low-Zr (mostly <50 ppm), high-Sc (mostly >40 ppm) and high-Cr (up to ~400 ppm) Cr spinel + olivine + plagioclase + clinopyroxene + microphyric tholeiitic basalts (Fig. F14).
-These basalts are compositionally very similar to the ~49 Ma basalts recovered during ODP Leg 195, Site 1201D, in the WPB (Savov et al., 2006) and the ~52 Ma FAB recovered from the present-day Izu-Bonin Trench wall (Reagan et al., 2010; Ishizuka et al., 2011a).
-Compared with global mid-ocean-ridge basalt compositions (Jenner and O'Neill, 2012), Hole U1438E basalts have high MgO/FeO, with markedly low TiO2, low Zr, and high Sc abundances; they are relatively primitive melts and likely derived from upper mantle sources that are more strongly depleted in terms of magmaphile trace elements than those typically tapped beneath midocean ridges.
+We have found the basement lava flows are high-MgO (mostly >8 wt%) (Figure F15), low-TiO2 (0.6-1.1 wt%), low-Zr (mostly <50 ppm) (Figure F16), high-Sc (mostly >40 ppm), and high-Cr (up to ~400 ppm) Cr spinel + olivine + plagioclase + clinopyroxene + microphyric tholeiitic basalts.
+These basalts are compositionally very similar to the ~49 Ma basalts recovered during ODP Leg 195, Hole 1201D, in the WPB (Savov et al., 2005) and the ~52 Ma FAB recovered from the present-day Izu-Bonin Trench wall (Reagan et al., 2010; Ishizuka et al., 2011a).
+Compared with global mid-oceanridge basalt compositions (Jenner and O'Neill, 2012), Hole U1438E basalts have high MgO/FeO, with markedly low TiO2, low Zr, and high Sc abundances; they are relatively primitive melts and likely derived from upper mantle sources that are more strongly depleted in terms of magmaphile trace elements than those typically tapped beneath mid-ocean ridges.
+Depending on the absolute age of the basement (Unit 1) at Site U1438 and further compositional comparisons with the earliest basalt-boninite sequences exposed in the current IBM fore arc, our conceptions of the nature of arc inception and earliest arc development will change.
+For example, we will explore the processes that develop a continuum from widespread earliest high-MgO tholeiitic magmatism in an extensional environment forming the basement, through boninite, to isolated topographically prominent arc volcanoes developed within the lateral confines of this basement.